stevearm/vault/README.md

 ## Responsibilities
 The sentinel needs to perform the following responsibilities, and needs to do it using only the data in the Data Structure section below.

-* Periodically check the signature of the current vault, and update the vault entry's stored signature if needed
+### Ensures local data is correct
+Vault should make sure the following are always true:

+* There is a database called `vault`
+* The `vault` db has an entry for this CouchDB's uuid
+* The entry for this CouchDB should have an accurate username, password, port, and signature
+* There is a database called `vault-id`
+* The `vault_id` db has a single entry called `id` with this vault's id

+### Syncs with remote vaults (unimplemented)
 * Periodically sync with other vaults
     1. Iterate through all vaults in priority order
     2. For each vault, if it has no host/port info, skip vault
     3. Check the signature.
 If it does not match, skip vault
     4. Sync each database my vault has that the remote vault should have

+### Trigger workers for installed vault apps (unimplemented)
 * Trigger workers of installed apps
     1. Listen to the _changes feed for each installed app, watching for a changed to the worker entry
     2. If the "triggered" time is before the "started", do "run the worker" (see below)
     3. Update the "started" time to now
     4. Start the worker
     5. When the worker ends, update the "worker_finished" to now

 ### Data Structure
 Vault db entry for each vault

 * id: vault_id
 * type: vault
 * name: string